Why Intern with Tagawa?

 Finally you will spend 1 week working with our Warehouse Loading Crew.

-Managers are not only responsible for managing product, but also managing the teams, getting the work done, and promoting a positive work environment.
+Note: Managers are not only responsible for managing product, but also managing the teams, getting the work done, and promoting a positive work environment.

-4. Retail-Ready (set, go!)
+Rotation #4: Retail-Ready (set, go!)

+Even after we send our product out the door, our jobs aren’t done yet!
 For interns who are looking for a home in a finished product setting, look no further than our InColor Retail-Ready Teams!

-For our Retail Team, 80-90% of our business happens in May, and there is no bigger weekend for us in Colorado than Mother’s Day Weekend.
+For our Retail Team, 90% of our business happens in May, and there is no bigger weekend for us in Colorado than Mother’s Day Weekend.

 Unless you’re living in the tropics, there is a definite seasonality to greenhouse and horticulture work.
-This means, you have to make this time of the year count the most!
+This means you have to make this time of the year count the most!

 Since 1982 when they opened to the public, Tagawa Gardens has made themselves a place for the community to gather.
-From outreach and education programs to miniature fairy and gnome gardens, the Tagawa Gardens team is always there to help up and coming enthusiasts with all of their gardening and horticulture needs.
+From outreach and education programs to miniature fairy gardens, the Tagawa Gardens team is always there to help up and coming enthusiasts with all of their gardening and horticulture needs.

 By this point in the internship, you should be familiar with all of the time and energy it takes to execute a plan.
 However, greenhouses require the coordination of all teams to make sure everything runs smoothly.

-Here at Tagawa Greenhouses, we believe the future of our industry will be dependent on passing down our experience and excitement for plants to our future generations.
-Our Internship Program gives students a full understanding of how our business runs, and hopefully will help to inspire students to become the leaders of tomorrow.
 Internship Candidates are selected after submitting the form below and an interview with our Internship Committee, taking into consideration past experiences, an interest in horticulture, and the excitement to start a future in our industry.